Wednesday, October 24, 2012

 There was an incoherent complaint addressed to the world bellowing from my mother which he swallowed.
 He converted it to a hidden fist against racism and the ruling class.
 Yet he could neither overthrow the government or my mother.
 The effort to keep the scale at equipoise was his special grace.

 The air he gave off was equal parts resignation and the assertion of a low decibel rage with competing vapors from elixirs and fluidextracts.
-It was as if fetid rhizomes and pungent roots were vying against odiferous buds and intoxicating herbs, having reached some conciliation.
+It was as if fetid rhizomes and pungent roots were vying against odiferous buds and aromatic herbs, having reached some conciliation.

 That indefinable drugstore smell may be the exhalation of natural forces.
 Dank, serpentine shoots that live unseen in deep soil, cut, dried and triturated with sun-soaked tendrils ever-climbing and their stored breath released.